 Nora's very first birthday came on July 9, so every friend of the family, who all had kids of their own, came by to watch the little girl make a mess of her single candle and large lemon cake with white icing.
-Lulu was still waiting for word about her brother, but the phone never rang nor did a telegram come from Simon Kowall down at Western Union righted Material
+Lulu was still waiting for word about her brother, but the phone never range of the comparing the desired from Simon Kowall down at Western Union.